rranelli/rranelli.github.io/_drafts/write-your-own-password-manager.md

 ### Generating a random password

 There are many available solutions to generating random passwords.
-(FIXME: more options).
+I'm no expert, so I won't talk about them.
 I am going to use `openssl` to generate the random password.

 You can generate a random string of 128 printable characters with `openssl` using the following command: